lastmjs/zwitterion/README.md

 npm install zwitterion
 ```

-Run Zwitterion by accessing its binary directly from the terminal:
+Run Zwitterion by accessing its executable directly from the terminal:

 ```
 node_modules/.bin/zwitterion